BB/Ang3l: Composition

 BB/Ang3l is an electronic-R&B album which features seven tracks, with Tinashe performing all vocals herself.
-According to Uproxx, the short tracklist highlights her individual contributions throughout the project.
+About the album's title, she stated that she was inspired by "screen names and avatars", and how this enabled her to create her own persona online and took control over it.
+According to Uproxx writer Aaron Williams, the 7-song tracklist highlights her individual contributions throughout the project.

+The album opens with "Treason", a synth-driven track that builds in "jangly arrangement".
+Tinashe admits "hate myself for treason", as she revisits a past relationship.
+"Talk to Me Nice" is a "swaggy R&B" song, described as "atmospheric" and built on vocal chops and a driving bassline.
+It presents her as self-assured yet still open to intimacy.
+"Needs" is a wavy song that offers a flirty, contemporary R&B and trap fusion, incorporating food-related references inspired by a Samantha storyline in Sex and the City.
+"Uh Huh", a slower track built around its onomatopoeic chorus, comments on a relationship that becomes deeper than she initially expected.
+It is also a "slow-burning, velvet-sheeted sex jam that sounds airlifted from a mid-aughts Mariah Carey album", a mood that carries through even the album's more "livelier cuts".
+On "Gravity", Tinashe adopts an "enigmatic vocal performance" to convey indecision, such as the line "I've been drowning in my dreams again", before ending with a "hypnotic" close.
+"Tightrope" pairs her "whispered, airy vocals" with a frenetic breakbeat, recalling nights driving around Los Angeles before the relationship "turned sour".

 Promotion

-Tinashe unveiled a twenty-minute visual project titled The BB/ANG3L Experience, following her recent East Coast tour in support of BB/Ang3l.
+On February 23, 2024, Tinashe released a twenty-minute visual project, titled The BB/Ang3l Experience.
+She served as creative director, with Mike Ho directing and choreographer Shay Latukolan coordinating the movements and performances.
 The video opens with the definition of "stamina" and features choreography across several tracks, including "Treason" and "Talk to Me Nice".
-Tinashe served as creative director, with Mike Ho directing and choreographer Shay Latukolan coordinating the movements and performances.

 Singles

 "Talk to Me Nice" was released as the album's lead single on July 21, 2023.
 Its music video, directed by Bradley J. Calder, premiered on the same day on Tinashe's YouTube account.
-The music video depicts Tinashe placed in a studio with a beige curtain background, focused on the concept of representing "shedding old layers, beginning anew, peeling back layers, intimacy, exploring distortions, perceptions, removing the masks, raw, skin, new era, fresh".
-The second single, "Needs", was released on August 18, 2023, and its music video on the same day, directed by Sammy Rawal.
-In the video, Tinashe is shown dancing through the aisles of a grocery store, accompanied by friends.
+The music video shows Tinashe with honey-blonde hair peeling a layer of dead skin from her face before water begins to pour over her.
+The second single, "Needs", was released on August 18, 2023, along with the music video, directed by Sammy Rawal.
+In the video, Tinashe is shown dancing through the aisles of a grocery store, accompanied by her friends.

+Other songs

-The music video of the fourth track, "Uh Huh", were released on September 8, 2023, alongside the album.
+The music video for the fourth track, "Uh Huh", was released on September 8, 2023, alongside the album's release.